kubernetes-sigs/ingress2gateway/PROVIDER.md

 ```
 3. Create a struct named `converter` which implements the `ResourceConverter` interface in a file named `converter.go`.
 The implemented `ToGatewayAPI` function should simply call every registered `featureParser` function, one by one.
-Take a look at `ingressnginx/converter.go` for example.
+Take a look at `ingressnginx/converter.go` for an example.
+The `ImplementationSpecificOptions` struct contains the handlers to customize native ingress implementation-specific fields.
+Take a look at `kong/converter.go` for an example.

 ```go
 package examplegateway